SEEKINGBand to Join, Keyboard, Piano, DJ.

 Eternal sun rise

 Eternal sun riseUsing the alto sax on this dance track.
-Which has a very lyrical, expressive tone and is very popular amongst the clubbing Ibiza beats of the dance/house scene.
-Great additional to a D.J set.
+Great addition to a D.J set.
 All music composed, engineered and recorded by myself.

 Take Five (alto Sax)

 Take Five (alto Sax)My take on the classic Take 5, originally performed by Paul Desmond with the Dave Brubeck trio back in 1959.
 Still sounds fresh and inventive today.
 I played this on my alto sax (rather than my usual tenor)and whilst the 5/4 time is a tricky one to play with, lets just say it was more a case of take 6 or 7 to come up with a version I am happy with.